 Do Cloves Make Your Lungs Bleed?

-There is no evidence to suggest that cloves cause lung bleeding when consumed in typical culinary or medicinal amounts.
+There is no evidence that cloves cause lung bleeding when consumed in typical food or moderate medicinal amounts.
+However, misuse of clove oil, inhaling clove smoke, or excessive exposure may irritate the airways and lungs.

 Do Cloves Help Fight Infections?